How do I keep books for a small business?

-Professional bookkeepers also provide other services, like helping with financial reports (profit-and-loss, balance sheet, cash flow report), and measuring business performance.
-Bookkeepers are also often BAS agents and can help file your taxes.
+Professional bookkeepers also assist with financial reporting (profit-and-loss, balance sheet, and cash flow report) and business performance measurement.
+In addition, bookkeepers are frequently BAS agents and can assist you in filing your taxes.

 Here are some of the tasks of bookkeeper that will help to keep your business running smoothly:

-Up to a certain dollar amount, it’s usually bookkeepers who will make payments on behalf of the business.
-This includes payment of supplier invoices, expenses and petty cash.
+Up to a specified financial amount, bookkeepers generally make the payment on behalf of the corporation.
+Payment of supplier invoices, costs, and petty cash are all included.

-If you keep your records electronically, there’s no need to also keep paper copies unless a particular law or regulation requires a paper copy.
+If you retain your records electronically, there’s no need to save paper copies unless a specific law or rule requires it.

-You can also store and keep paper records electronically.
-The ATO accepts images of business paper records saved on an electronic storage medium, provided the electronic copies are a true and clear reproduction of the original paper records and meet their record-keeping requirements.
-You don’t need to preserve the paper copies once you’ve saved an image of your original paper records, you don’t have to keep the paper versions.
+Electronically stored and maintained records are also possible.
+The ATO accepts pictures of business paper documents kept on electronic storage media as long as the electronic copies are a genuine and clear reproduction of the original paper records and meet the ATO’s record-keeping requirements.
+You don’t need to preserve the paper copies once you’ve saved an image of your original paper records.

 The records must also be on a computer or device that:

-- you have access to (including all passwords)
+- you’ve got access to (including all passwords)

-- is backed up in case of computer failure
+- is protected in the event of a computer failure

-- allows you to control the information that is processed, entered and sent tips for finding a bookkeeper
+- allows you to have complete control over the data that is processed, entered, and transferred by finding a bookkeeper guide

 There are plenty of bookkeeping services available.
 These tips will help you narrow down your choices.

-- Think about whether you want a consultant or a firm?
+- Consider whether you want to hire a consultant or a firm.

-- Use online social networks, especially LinkedIn, to find bookkeeping professionals.
-It’s great if your friends or acquaintances have recommended them.
-Talk to local chambers of commerce and business advisors in your area.
+- To identify bookkeeping pros, use online social networks, particularly LinkedIn.
+It’s fantastic if friends or acquaintances have suggested them.
+Also, consult chambers of commerce and business advisors in your area.
 They will almost certainly know someone who is suitable.